Chapter 1:

 “You too.”

-Oh, that cheeky bastard made me chuckle to myself a bit in this frozen land.
 A city is never quiet, but tonight it seems like I was the only man on Earth.
-The sky that was clear only a bit ago was now cover in a layer of clouds.
-(Nimbostratus clouds (the dark/grey clouds), if I remember correctly.)
+The sky that was clear only a bit before was now covered in a layer of clouds.
+Nimbostratus clouds (the dark/grey clouds), if I remember correctly.
 Snowflakes start to fall upon me.
 I always like the day after a good amount of snow, the beauty of it all, before I have to go out there and freeze my ass off.
-The land of pure white is so blinding that I’m thankful I keep sunglasses on.
+The land of pure white is so blinding that I’m thankful that I haven’t taken these sunglasses off since I got them.
 I doubt there will be that much snow.
-Well, I can only wait to see it tomorrow.
+Only time can tell.

 “The past seems realer than the present to me now,